 The stand was used again in 2017, but this time using different color themes.
 A change from light brown in 2016, to an elegant black in 2017.

 In 2018, a new concept was introduced: ‘Coastline”.
-A stand designed with curving shelves, to mimic the waves from Indonesian coastlines, after all we’re a nation of 17,000 islands.
+A stand designed with curving shelves, to mimic the waves from Indonesian coastlines, after all, we’re a nation of 17,000 islands.

-This time, the modular concept also being introduced.
+This time, the modular concept is also being introduced.
 This again, to overcome the budgeting challenge.
 The stand was first introduced in the London Book Fair (LBF) 2018 using a space of 200 sqm.
 And then some parts of it, 64 sqm to be exact, were reused in Bologna Children’s Book Fair (BCBF) 2018.

 And finally, the modules made their way to Frankfurt Book Fair (FBF) 2018 with an allocation of 120 sqm.
 The same modules is also used in BCBF 2019 and FBF 2019.

 Occupying a space in the middle of Olympia London, 200 sqm, the stand stood firm.
 Constructed on two levels.
-The lower level is where the business happened, and the upper level where visitors can see and read books from Indonesia, while also seeing the activities in the lower level.
+The lower level is where the business happened, and the upper level is where visitors can see and read books from Indonesia, while also seeing the activities in the lower level.